Honey Whole Wheat Sourdough Discard Bread

 The best whole wheat sandwich bread with a sweet taste of honey, a subtle nutty flavor from the whole wheat and a little tang from the sourdough discard.
 This bread is sure to be a new favorite!

-Prep Time 20 minutes
+Prep: 20 minutes

-Cook Time 40 minutes
+Cook: 40 minutes

-Rise Time 2 hours
+Rise Time: 2 hours

-Total Time 3 hours
+Total: 3 hours

 Ingredients

-• 310 grams warm water 90-95 degrees F, about 1 1/4 cups
+• 310 grams warm water, 90-95ºF, about 1 1/4 cups

-• 84 grams honey about 1/4 cup
+• 84 grams honey, about 1/4 cup

-• 14 grams instant yeast about 1 Tablespoon
+• 14 grams instant yeast, about 1 Tablespoon

-• 100 grams sourdough discard 100% hydration, see recipe notes, about 1/2 cup
+• 100 grams sourdough discard, 100% hydration, see recipe notes, about 1/2 cup

-• 500 grams whole wheat flour 12.5% protein content
+• 500 grams whole wheat flour, 12.5% protein content, about 3 2/3 cup

-• 15 grams vital wheat gluten about 1 1/2 Tablespoons
+• 15 grams vital wheat gluten, about 1 1/2 Tablespoons

-• 6 grams salt about 1 teaspoon
+• 6 grams salt, about 1 teaspoon

 Instructions

-• Mixing: To the bowl of a stand mixer add warm water, honey and instant yeast.
+• Mix: To the bowl of a stand mixer add warm water, honey and instant yeast.
 Watch for the instant yeast to activate.
 It will begin to cling together and you will notice a sweet "yeasty" smell.

 • Add in the sourdough discard, salt, whole wheat flour and vital wheat gluten.
 Mix until completely combined and the dough feels tacky (not super sticky) and pulls away from the sides of the bowl.
 I like to reserve about 1/2 a cup of the whole wheat flour and add it in as the dough kneads together, making sure that I'm not adding too much flour to the dough.